-- 2.24 Taking into account all changes to the Council Tax base (i.e. new properties, discounts and exemptions), the Council Tax base has increased by 639 band D equivalent properties from 38,099 in 2023/24.
-To 38,738 in 2024/25. - 2.25 The Council is required to declare its estimated surplus or deficit on the Collection Fund (for both Business Rates and Council Tax) to preceptors ahead of the financial year end for 2023/24.
-This surplus or deficit is then shared between the relevant preceptors in 2024/25 (a surplus if paid out to preceptors, including the Council, and a deficit is repaid to the collection fund from preceptors, including the Council). - 2.26 The Business Rates Collection Fund is estimated to be in a deficit position at the close of 2023/24.
-The deficit is estimated to amount to £0.747m, of which the Council's share is £0.299m. - 2.27 The majority of the deficit relates to reliefs funded via Section 31 grants and as such an increased amount of Section 31 grant (£0.146m) is forecast to be received by the Council, the remainder of the Council's share of the forecast deficit (£0.153m) will be transferred from the Business Rates Reserve which was established to allow for fluctuations in the Business Rates Retention scheme. - 2.28 The Council Tax Collection Fund is estimated to be in a small surplus position as the close of 2023/24.
+- 2.25 In addition to the Borough Council Tax the Council is required to levy additional charges relating to Parish Councils, Staffordshire County Council, the Staffordshire Commissioner (Fire and Rescue Authority and the Office of the Staffordshire Police and Crime Commissioner).
+These amounts are shown in Appendix 1 per property band and area of the Borough. - 2.26 Taking into account all changes to the Council Tax base (i.e. new properties, discounts and exemptions), the Council Tax base has increased by 639 band D equivalent properties from 38,099 in 2023/24.
+To 38,738 in 2024/25. - 2.27 The Council is required to declare its estimated surplus or deficit on the Collection Fund (for both Business Rates and Council Tax) to preceptors ahead of the financial year end for 2023/24.
+This surplus or deficit is then shared between the relevant preceptors in 2024/25 (a surplus if paid out to preceptors, including the Council, and a deficit is repaid to the collection fund from preceptors, including the Council). - 2.28 The Business Rates Collection Fund is estimated to be in a deficit position at the close of 2023/24.
+The deficit is estimated to amount to £0.747m, of which the Council's share is £0.299m. - 2.29 The majority of the deficit relates to reliefs funded via Section 31 grants and as such an increased amount of Section 31 grant (£0.146m) is forecast to be received by the Council, the remainder of the Council's share of the forecast deficit (£0.153m) will be transferred from the Business Rates Reserve which was established to allow for fluctuations in the Business Rates Retention scheme. - 2.30 The Council Tax Collection Fund is estimated to be in a small surplus position as the close of 2023/24.
 This surplus is estimated to amount to £0.058m, of which the Council's share is £0.007m.